ken-conversionhub/G-FAST/README.md

 + Koala

 #### Terminal
-Once Sass is installed, compile your sass by opening the terminal in your directory.
+Once Sass is installed, compile your Sass by opening the terminal in your directory.
 Type:

 ```
 sass --watch scss/style.scss css/style.css